How do you remove mugshots and improve your reputation?

 Some website will require a death certificate unfortunately

 If you do not hear back try sending a follow-up email a few days later.
-Due to the number of requests follow up are important as seeing your name various times might catch their eye.
+Due to the number of requests follow up is important as seeing your name various times might catch their eye.

 As bad as it sounds most of these websites will request payment for removal if you do not meet the criteria listed in the bullet points in the previous section.
 Although it is immoral and unethically these websites are not reaching out and demanding payment so the stance of extortion does not apply here.

-Although it may seem like a personal attack, asking hundreds of dollars for removal of a mug shot photo online, at the end of the day it is public information and if they want to charge after you contact them first, they, unfortunately, have the right to do so.
+Although it may seem like a personal attack, asking hundreds of dollars for the removal of a mug shot photo online, at the end of the day it is public information and if they want to charge after you contact them first, they, unfortunately, have the right to do so.

 How Long Does It Take To Remove Mug Shot From Google?
+Do Mugshots Ever Go Away?

 Depending on the rate at which the webmaster replies to your removal requests and deletes the content on their website it may take roughly 5-10 days before Google will remove it from their search results.